Cold boot attack: Cache-based key storage

 "Frozen cache" (sometimes known as "cache as RAM"), may be used to securely store encryption keys.
 It works by disabling a CPU's L1 cache and uses it for key storage, however, this may significantly degrade overall system performance to the point of being too slow for most purposes.

 A similar cache-based solution was proposed by Guan et al. (2015) by employing the WB (Write-Back) cache mode to keep data in caches, reducing the computation times of public key algorithms.

 Mimosa in IEEE S&P 2015 presented a more practical solution for public-key cryptographic computations against cold-boot attacks and DMA attacks.
 It employs hardware transactional memory (HTM) which was originally proposed as a speculative memory access mechanism to boost the performance of multi-threaded applications.
 The strong atomicity guarantee provided by HTM, is utilized to defeat illegal concurrent accesses to the memory space that contains sensitive data.
 The RSA private key is encrypted in memory by an AES key that is protected by TRESOR.
 On request, an RSA private-key computation is conducted within an HTM transaction: the private key is firstly decrypted into memory, and then RSA decryption or signing is conducted.
 Because a plain-text RSA private key only appears as modified data in an HTM transaction, any read operation to these data will abort the transaction - the transaction will roll-back to its initial state.
 Note that, the RSA private key is encrypted in initial state, and it is a result of write operations (or AES decryption).
 Currently HTM is implemented in caches or store-buffers, both of which are located in CPUs, not in external RAM chips.
 So cold-boot attacks are prevented.
 Mimosa defeats against attacks that attempt to read sensitive data from memory (including cold-boot attacks, DMA attacks, and other software attacks), and it only introduces a small performance overhead.

 Dismounting encrypted disks

-Best practice recommends dismounting any encrypted, non-system disks when not in use, since most disk encryption softwares are designed to securely erase keys cached in memory after use.
+Best practice recommends dismounting any encrypted, non-system disks when not in use, since most disk encryption software are designed to securely erase keys cached in memory after use.
 This reduces the risk of an attacker being able to salvage encryption keys from memory by executing a cold boot attack.
 To minimize access to encrypted information on the operating system hard disk, the machine should be completely shut down when not in use to reduce the likelihood of a successful cold boot attack.
 However, data may remain readable from tens of seconds to several minutes depending upon the physical RAM device in the machine, potentially allowing some data to be retrieved from memory by an attacker.
 Configuring an operating system to shut down or hibernate when unused, instead of using sleep mode, can help mitigate the risk of a successful cold boot attack.